Desired Outcomes are carefully crafted statements that define what the future looks like when it is working - “just right”, “well”, or “well enough”.

 “You just need to bring your brain, something to write with, something to write on, and someone to work with...”

-who are directing strategy to improve the business bottom-line, and who want to start projects confident they will finish them successfully.
+who want to start projects confident they will finish them successfully.

 Why Cool: Ensuring that projects actually deliver value is an arcane art.
 Most people who are proficient at the art of delivering value learned it through experience.
 The niche that TOP . . . fills in the strategy execution field is providing explicit instructions through a series of books and guides that provide step-by-step instruction on how to achieve benefits.